Detail from an 1887 Sanborn fire insurance map of San Francisco, showing the What Cheer House near Sacramento and Leidesdorff streets.

 The original What Cheer House stood at the corner of Sacramento and Leidesdorff streets in San Francisco’s early commercial district.
 Completed in 1852 by entrepreneur R. B. Woodward, it became one of the best-known establishments of Gold Rush–era San Francisco.
 Designed to serve laborers, sailors, immigrants, and others passing through the city, the house offered clean lodging and substantial meals at modest prices.

-Beyond lodging and dining, the What Cheer House also developed an unusual cultural dimension.
-The building included a large reading room and library stocked with books and newspapers from around the world.
-In 1860, Woodward expanded the enterprise by opening a museum within the hotel, displaying natural history specimens, minerals, and curiosities gathered from across the Pacific.
+Beyond lodging and dining, the What Cheer House developed an unusual cultural dimension.
+The building's reading room, stocked with several thousand volumes and newspapers from around the world, is recognized as San Francisco's first free library.
+In 1860, Woodward expanded the enterprise further, opening what is considered the city's first museum — a collection of natural history specimens, minerals, and curiosities gathered from across the Pacific.

 Throughout the nineteenth century, the What Cheer House functioned as a crossroads of early San Francisco society.
-Merchants, immigrants, and fortune seekers mingled with journalists and writers—including figures such as Mark Twain and Bret Harte—in its busy public rooms.
-Though the original building no longer stands, the institution remains part of the city’s historical memory.
+Merchants, immigrants, travelers, writers, and fortune seekers passed through its public rooms.
+Though the original building no longer stands, its combination of hospitality, curiosity, education, and public culture remains a powerful model.

 Program Areas